Finish: What Finish Option Should I Choose?

 Monocoat is a plant-based, sustainable and VOC-Free finish.
-It accentuates the natural beauty of wood with a thin, durable, matte and water resistant coating.
+It accentuates the natural beauty of wood with a thin, medium durability, matte, and water resistant coating.
 It is a great choice if you want the most natural looking finish possible without the upkeep of an oiled finish.
 It's also important that you don’t plan on chopping directly on your countertop if choosing this finish.
 Monocoat is the finish we use on our personal woodworking projects for it’s appearance, ease of maintenance, and ease of repair.
 Monocoat is safe for food contact, but not for direct chopping.
 It offers a moderate amount of protection against stains and spills, while being easy to spot repair if your finish does get damaged over time.
 It is also a green, zero VOC finish, and can be worked on directly in your kitchen if you do need to spot repair at any point.
 We have a full Monocoat care guide in the FAQ section of our website.

 If you have a sink in your wood countertop: Monocoat can be used around sinks.
 We recommend extra care in maintaining the finish around sink areas and keeping the area dry after use.

 Accessa's High-Grade, Antimicrobial Catalyzed Polyurethane is our most durable and protective finish.
 Rated for exterior use, it protects the wood from water damage, mildew and UV light.
 The addition of ionic silver - widely recognized as safe for human contact - offers increased hygiene, odor control and stain resistance, and has been proven effective against most harmful microorganisms present in everyday life, such as E.coli, Legionella and Coronaviruses among others.
 While the finish does provide a protective film on top of the wood surface, we use a dull satin version of this finish to best preserve the natural look of the wood.
 While it has a bit of sheen, it is not glossy.
 Please visit our gallery for pictures of this finish and our other finishes.
 Everlast is safe for food contact, but not recommended for chopping.
 It is the lowest maintenance of all finishes.
 We recommend a water/vinegar mix in a spray bottle for cleaning (not store bought cleaners).